Gardens

 If you grow thyme, chives, mint and borage, they are all excellent companion plants for strawberries.

 Borage, in particular, is a long-established and much valued strawberry companion plant.
-The deep blue flowers of this plant for pollinators attract pollinating insects, which then draw in insects that prey upon them, such as predatory wasps.
+The deep blue flowers of this plant for pollinators attract insects, which then draw in insects that prey upon them, such as predatory wasps.
 The predators also prey on insects that can damage the strawberry plants.

-Borage adds trace minerals to the soil, which help strawberry growth.
+Borage also adds trace minerals to the soil, which help strawberry growth.
 Some people also claim that borage improves the strawberries' flavor.

 Vegetable companion plants for strawberries

-(Image credit: Getty Images)
+(Image credit: Getty/CreativeI)

 Whether you are growing strawberries in raised garden beds, in containers or in the vegetable patch, there are many crops that make good strawberry companion plants to grow alongside them.

-Legumes – beans and peas – grown next to strawberries will improve the soil, fixing nitrogen and thus feeding the strawberry plants.
+Legumes – beans and peas – grown next to strawberries will improve the soil, fixing nitrogen and thus feeding strawberry plants.
+While asparagus and strawberries are also compatible neighbors as their roots spread in different ways, so they don't compete for space or nutrients.

 Flower companion plants for strawberries